cran/ETLUtils/README.md

   - read.odbc.ffdf (reading of SQL data through RODBC)
   - read.jdbc.ffdf (reading of SQL data through RJDBC)

-An example can be found at http://www.bnosac.be/blog/19-get-your-large-sql-data-in-ff-swiftly
+An example can be found at http://www.bnosac.be/index.php/blog/5-get-your-large-sql-data-in-ff-swiftly and at http://www.bnosac.be/index.php/blog/6-readodbcffdf-a-readdbiffdf-for-fetching-large-corporate-sql-data

 For users who want to store data from an ffdf back in a database, the package also provides